 - 18 permits issued for implementation of such actions (see Chapter 28.0, "Consultation, - 19 Coordination, and Compliance," for a description of the needed permits, petitions, - 20 compliance documents, etc. for the project- and program-level actions). - 21 Detailed discussion of these three measures to reduce flood risk from the release and - 22 conveyance of Interim and Restoration flows is presented below. - 23 Establish a Channel Capacity Advisory Group, and Determine and Update Estimates of - 24 Channel Capacities as Needed.
 In coordination with DWR and prior to releasing Interim - 25 Flows in Water Year 2013, Reclamation would establish a Channel Capacity Advisory - 26 Group to provide independent review of then-existing channel capacities estimated by - 27 Reclamation in accordance with standard USACE levee performance criteria.
-The - 28 Channel Capacity Advisory Group would provide timely independent review of data, - 29 analytical methodology, and results used to estimate then-existing channel capacities. - 30 The Channel Capacity Advisory Group would be comprised of the following:
+The - 28 Channel Capacity Advisory Group would provide timely independent review of data, - 29 analytical methodology, and results used to estimate then-existing channel capacities. - 2) The Channel Consistive A division Crown would be comprised of the following: - 30 The Channel Capacity Advisory Group would be comprised of the following: